mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.3 - 8-24-17 =
+* Fixed: an issue with saving Bulk Setting Manager keys on some HTTPS sites
+* Fixed: timeout issues for the Bulk Settings Manager extension
+* Fixed: multiple issues with saving remote storage settings for the UpdraftPlus extension
+* Fixed: an issue with 404 email notification templates for the Maintenance extension
+* Fixed: an issue with saving Post and Page status as Private
+* Fixed: an issue with displaying incorrect number of updates caused by server conflict
+* Fixed: an issue with displaying locked status for Posts and Pages while Post/Page is being edited in MainWP Dashboard
+* Added: a function to check if a post or a page is being edited before saving changes from MainWP Dashboard
+* Added: the new 'mainwp_child_after_newpost' hook
+* Updated: compatibility for the new version of the Bulk Settings Manager extension
+* Updated: compatibility with the new version of the BackupBuddy plugin
+* Updated: compatibility with the new version of the Wordfence plugin
+* Updated: compatibility with the new version of the UpdraftPlus plugin
+* Updated: compatibility with the new version of the Yoast SEO plugin
+* Updated: compatibility with the new version of the iThemes Security extension
+* Updated: reduced number of database queries in order to improve performance
+* Updated: display options for the Custom Post Types extension
+* Updated: header response to 403 for the applied security fix preventing directory listing

 = 3.4.2 - 7-11-17 =
 * Fixed: an issue with saving BackWPup job files